Comparison · 2026

 Eternal Vault

-• 3 engraved metal NFC cards
+• 3 engraved NFC cards + 1 M-Disc heirloom token

 • Up to 10 vault inheritors

-• Endowment model with no renewals
+• Endowment model · no renewals

 Honest differentiation